Are you facing divorce and wondering how it works? More specifically, are you wondering what you have to do to get a divorce in Illinois?

 - Answers to Basic Questions About How to Get a Divorce in Illinois.

-1. The Most Important Thing You Need to Know to Get a Divorce in Illinois
+1. The Most Important Thing You Need to Do to Get a Divorce in Illinois (… or anywhere else!)

 2. The New Illinois Divorce Laws

-The important changes to Illinois divorce law that you, as a divorcing person, may need to know fall into X categories:
+The most important changes to Illinois divorce law that you need to know about fall into 5 main categories:

-- Illinois Divorce Process (i.e. The Different Ways You Can Get Divorced)
+- The Illinois Divorce Process (i.e. The Different Ways You Can Get Divorced);

 - Alimony in Illinois (a/k/a Maintenance or Spousal Support);

-- Illinois Child Support and the Payment of Children’s Expenses.
+- Illinois Child Support and the Payment of Certain Expenses for Your Children.

 3. Grounds for Divorce in Illinois